geocam/geocamLayerWeb/README.rst

 1st paragraph describes point
 2nd paragraph "here is the exact install instructions"

 The point of the geocamLayer project is to provide a server-side application that performs the tasks of managing & clustering points on a map, reducing to a minimum the client-side requirements in the area of processing power.
 This application provides a json and a kml interface, which both account for clustering automatically.
+The code itself is designed to be easy to integrate into existing projects, as the view method that generates the clusters is completely autonomous, and includes no database interactions.
+Documentation of the exact format is included below.

 To get the included demo running: